My life changing journey

 She was given only a few weeks to live and her final wish was to get out of the hospital and to spend her remaining weeks peacefully at home.
 Before her diagnosis, she had already known that when her time would come, she would choose to end her pain and suffering with the help of euthanasia.
 Euthanasia is legal here in the Netherlands and I deeply admired her courageous decision.

 Against many advices, my husband and I decided to invite our friend into our home for her final days, where we could offer her the dignified ending she wanted.
 It wasn’t an easy decision as it would impact our entire family and my work.
 I needed to stay home and be by her side.
-During this time, I worked full time as a Senior Marketing Director, managing a team across Europe.

 Every day of her final weeks required a lot of courage.
 Every morning when I woke up, I never knew what to expect.
 Each day was an emotional rollercoaster full of love, pain, sadness, gratitude, fear, hope and anger.
 At home, I could keep up my spirits and function day to day, but as soon as I left the house, I broke into tears.